jeksn/jeksn-site/src/pages/reading-list/index.md

 ## Currently Reading

 - Anathem / Neal Stephenson
-- Competing in the Age of AI / Marco Iansiti & Karim R. Lakhani
 - The Catcher in the Rye / J.D.
 Salinger
 - Amusing Ourselves to Death / Neil Postman